 Buprenorphine can also be prescribed for long-term use, whereas methadone should only be limited to medical facilities.
 It, in general, has a lower likelihood of abuse.

-As you can see, quitting heroin isn’t as simple as not using the drug.
-Those who attempt to quit heroin will undergo moderate to severe heroin detox symptoms that can severely impact someone’s quality of life.
+Quitting heroin isn’t as simple as not using the drug.
+Those who attempt to quit heroin will undergo moderate to severe heroin withdrawal symptoms that can severely impact someone’s quality of life.
 This is why medical detox exists.
 In medical detox, you can get medications for your withdrawal symptoms and get the supervision you need to make sure you don’t return to use.
 Contact Serenity Grove today by calling 844.904.3485 or filling out our online form.
 We can help.